izure1/klaf/README.md

 #### pick(recordId: `string`): `RecordInformation`

 Get record from database with a id.
 Don't pass an incorrect record ID.
 This does not ensure the validity of the record.
-If you pass an incorrect record ID, it may result in returning non-existent or corrupted records.
+Use the `exists` method to validate the record id.

 #### exists(recordId: `string`): `boolean`